Congleton Town F.C.: History

 At the end of the 2010–11 season joint managers Anthony Buckle and Darren Twigg stepped down.
 Giuseppe "Joe" Paladino, ex-Wigan Athletic goalkeeper, who was assistant manager at Rossendale United at the end of last season was appointed at the beginning of the season, but some disappointing results and declining attendances saw his reign short-lived.
 He was replaced on 6 November 2011 by Dean Sibson, who took on the role of caretaker manager until a successor was appointed on 31 January 2012.
 Jim Vince, former FC Halifax, Witton Albion, Woodley Sports and Abbey Hey manager now takes up the reins.

 In November 2014 it was announced that Jim Vince would step down as manager after three years in the role.
 Assistants Steve Hardy and Mike McDonald would take temporary charge.
 At the end of the 2020–21 season the club were transferred to the Premier Division of the Midland League.
 This was only temporary as they were allowed to return to the North West Counties league on appeal.
+The club spent two further years in the NWCFL before more league reorganisation forced them into the Midland League for the 23/24 season - the club decided against an appeal this time.

+The 2022/23 season was one of the most successful in the club's history, reaching the semi-final of the FA Vase, the Third Qualifying Round of the FA Cup (in front of the BBC cameras), winning the Macron League Cup and for the first time in 85 years, capturing the Cheshire Senior Cup.

+The move to the Midland League proved to be huge as the Bears won the Midland Prem and League Cup, gaining promotion to the Northern Premier League West.

+The 24-25 season saw the Bears finish a superb third in the NPL West, just missing out on promotion as they lost to Hednesford Town in the Play-Off Final.